-All decisions by the Hearing Body shall be based solely upon evidence presented at the hearing.
-However, prior records of disciplinary actions may be considered by the Hearing Body.
+All decisions by the hearing body shall be based solely upon evidence presented at the hearing.
+Irrelevant sexual history of either party may not be discussed during the hearing.
+However, prior records of disciplinary actions may be considered by the hearing body to recommend sanctions.